Fiddler on the Roof

 Yente is trying to fix up Tevye's remaining daughters with two boys as future husbands.
 The Constable brings the news that everyone in the town has to sell their houses and household goods and leave Anatevka in three days.
 As the villagers think of their future, they sing fondly of the village they are leaving ("Anatevka").

 The family is packing the wagon to leave.
 Tzeitel and Motel are staying in Warsaw until they have enough money to go to America.
 Hodel and Perchik are still in Siberia.
 Chava appears with Fyedka.
 Tevye refuses to acknowledge her.
 Chava explains that they are also leaving because they cannot stay among people who can do such things to others.
 They are going to Cracow.
 Tzeitel says goodbye to them and Tevye prompts Tzeitel to add, "God be with you!"
-Chava promises Golde she will write to her in America.
+Chava promises Golde that she will write to her in America.
 Chava and Fyedka leave.
-Final goodbyes are said and Tevye begins pulling the wagon.
+Final goodbyes are said as Tevye begins pulling the wagon.
 Other villagers join the circle, including The Fiddler.
-Tevye beckons to the The Fiddler to follow him.
+Tevye beckons to The Fiddler to follow him.
 The Fiddler tucks his fiddle under his arm and follows the group upstage as the curtain falls.

 Casting

-← Back to Fiddler On The Roof
+← Back to Fiddler on the Roof

 Cast Size: Medium (11 to 20 performers)